It is the supreme art of the teacher to awaken joy in creative expression and knowledge.

 Jennifer is an experienced violin teacher and a licensed Kindermusik educator.
 She has been teaching violin over a span of 15 years and has performed in multiple ensembles including the Youth Symphony of Southern Oregon, The Rogue Opera, The Jefferson Baroque Orchestra, local theater productions, several bands (including bluegrass, Celtic, and Christian contemporary), and her church worship team.

-Jennifer lives in Grants Pass with her husband and three teens.
+Jennifer lives in Grants Pass with her husband, son and two daughters.
 When she's not playing the violin with her church worship team, she enjoys cozying up with some reading and coffee, cooking, baking, knitting, and spending time with her family.

 Joe Gomez III